lumoe/obsidian-rollover-daily-todos/README.md

 By default, this plugin will roll over anything that has a checkbox, whether it has content or not.
 Toggling this setting on will ignore empty todos.
 If you have **#2** from above toggled on, it will also delete empty todos.

-## Bugs
+## Bugs/Issues

+- Sometimes you will use this plugin, and your unfinished todos will stay in the same spot.
+These could be formatting issues.
+1. Regex is used to search for unfinished todos: `/\t*- \[ \].*/g`
+2. At a minimum, they need to look like: `start of line | tabs`-` `[` `]`Your text goes here`
+3. If you use spaces instead of tabs at the start of the line, the behavior of the plugin can be inconsistent.
+Sometimes it'll roll items over, but not delete them from the previous day when you have that option toggled on.

 - Sometimes, if you trigger the `rollover` function too quickly, it will read the state of a file before the new data was saved to disk.
 For example, if you add a new incomplete todo to yesterday's daily note, and then quickly run the `Rollover Todos Now` command, it may grab the state of the file a second or two before you ran the command.
+If this happens, just run the `Undo last rollover` command.
+Wait a second or two, then try rolling over todos again.

 For example (no template heading, empty todos toggled on):
 ```markdown